Dive on Our 42 foot Dive Boat

 - Shorter Surface Intervals - With Nitrox, you absorb less nitrogen than a diver breathing air.
 Therefore, the amount of nitrogen needed to off-gas is much less.
 The less off-gassing time means you are back in the water faster.

 - Longer Repetitive Dives - This comes in handy when you are doing two or three-tank dives.
-A diver using Nitrox will have more time on their second dive than an air diver because the Nitrox diver has, once again, absorbed less nitrogen.
+A diver using Nitrox will have more bottom time.

 Good Divers Wanted